oceanprotocol/ocean.py/READMEs/publish-flow-restapi.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Quickstart: Publish API of Historical ETH Price
+# Quickstart: Publish & Consume Flow for REST API-style URIs

-This quickstart describes a flow to publish Binance API of historical ETH price, to make it available as free data asset on Ocean, and to consume it.
+This quickstart describes a flow to publish Binance REST API of ETH price feed, to make it available as free data asset on Ocean, and to consume it.

 Here are the steps: